History, tourist information, and nearby accommodation

 Liverpool, St James Church - 5.7 miles (Historic Church)

-Mr Hardman's Photographic Studio - 6 miles (Historic Building)
+The Hardman's House - 6 miles (Historic Building)

 Victoria Gallery and Museum - 6.2 miles (Museum)